jixj5/test/readme.txt

-git is a version controller
+git is a distribute version controller